deconst/preparer-sphinx/README.md

 ## Running Locally

-To run the asset preparer locally, you'll need to install:
+To run the Sphinx preparer locally, you'll need to install:

  * [Docker](https://docs.docker.com/installation/#installation) for your platform.
 Choose the boot2docker option for Mac OS X or Windows.